yellowdog/raydog/README.md

 3. The `build()` method creates the cluster, and returns the private and (if applicable) public IP addresses of the head node.
 The method blocks until the head node is running, but note that after it returns, Ray worker nodes will still be in the process of configuring and joining the cluster.
 A timeout can be set that cancels cluster creation if exceeded while the head node is still being configured.

+4. The `remove_worker_pool()` method will remove a worker pool by its ID.
+This causes the compute requirement associated with the worker pool to be terminated immediately, and the worker node tasks running on the nodes will fail.
+The nodes should be gracefully removed from the Ray cluster, which will keep running.

-4. The `shut_down()` method shuts down the Ray cluster by cancelling its work requirement, aborting all its tasks representing the head node and worker nodes, and shutting down its worker pools.
+5. The `shut_down()` method shuts down the Ray cluster by cancelling its work requirement, aborting all the tasks representing the head node and worker nodes, and shutting down all worker pools.

 ## Usage Example